lagom/lagom/docs/manual/common/concepts/Technologies.md

 ## Java and Scala

-The first version of Lagom provides a Java API for writing microservices.
-Before long, a subsequent version will add a Scala API.

 Lagom's Java APIs target Java 8.
 They assume familiarity with Java 8 features such as [lambdas](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html), [default methods](http://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html), and [`Optional`](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).

 Most of Lagom is implemented in Scala.
 (This is an implementation detail that doesn't normally concern Java programmers using Lagom APIs.)